 With all those things in mind, I guess you understand now why I went to India with apprehension.
+I was fearing racism.
 I got in the country thinking about all this and the first few days I was paranoid, I was staring at everyone, I was seeing danger everywhere.
 In the plane going to Delhi from Tajikistan, several Indians seated around me decided to change seats.
 I sniffed myself.
 No smell, I took a shower!
 I told myself “Yeah it has to be because I’m black, they don’t want to stay next to me!“.
 No no, not at all!
 All the passengers were seated in the front of the plane and the back was empty, therefore they wanted to have more space in the back…

 The moment I really changed my mind about Indians is when I got in Vagator Beach, Goa.
 There, Indians are very relaxed, open to have a conversation, not judgmental… Ok Goa is a bit different, it was a Portuguese colony not that long ago but still!
 We had a barbecue one evening with some locals, and that was one of the best nights I ever spent in the country!
 The color of my skin was just invisible and insignificant to them, they treated me like they would have treated anybody else : with respect and sympathy.
 The state of Kerala was the same, I never felt a jot of racism from Indians during my stay there.

 As I said earlier, I don’t really respond to the question I’m asking.
 The news items I talked about prove that there are still racial problems in the country, but my personal experience with the Indians was positive (I’m not talking about the scams and all that, but the subject of this article!).
 Apart from the “Kalu!”
-I heard, no problem.
+I heard, no problems.
 Needless to say, since I’m a solo traveler, I don’t stay out very late at night by myself, I don’t drink excessively, I pay attention to the places I go, I check the surroundings… I avoid the situations at risk.
 Things would have probably been different if I was living in the country, or if I was traveling thoughtlessly (heavy drinking every night, etc…).
 Quite simply, I think that just like anywhere else, some people are racists, and others are not.